ARLINGTON's

 STOP PERMITTING NOW

 We are awaiting a decision by the Supreme Court of Virginia to hear the case and to immediately stop the County from issuing new permits.
-A few Missing Middle Housing projects were allowed to proceed including a duplex and six-plex.
+A few Missing Middle Housing projects were allowed to proceed including a duplex and six-plex (featured in video).
 These "real" examples give a true indication of what's happening and the myth of affordability.

 Arlington County is ground zero in the Missing Middle Housing fight with the first duplex built on N. Troy Street.
 The single-family home sold for $862,500.
 Each side of the duplex is listed for $1,649,000.
 It's a developer's dream.
 Where's the affordability?